ten-protocol/go-ten/design/fast_finality.md

 ### Production of rollups

 Every `x` blocks, the sequencer's host requests the creation of a rollup.
-This rollup contains all the light batches created since the last rollup, in a Merkle tree structure.
-This rollup is sent to be included on the L1.
-The rollup is signed and encrypted by the sequencer.
+The sequencer's enclave produces a rollup containing all the light batches created since the last rollup, in a sparse Merkle tree structure.
+This rollup is encrypted and signed, then sent to be included on the L1.

 A rollup is produced whenever one of the following conditions is met: